The Hairstyle Review

 Statement Highlights

-Statement highlights are one of the most 80s-inspired looks, providing a bold style that will stand out anywhere.
+Statement highlights are an 80s-inspired look that provide a bold style and will stand out anywhere.
 This decade was all about bright colors, funky shapes, and as much contrast as humanly possible in everything from your hair to your shoes.
 The goal is to create thick, chunky strips of highlights that are at least two or three shades lighter than your natural hair.
 While brunette hair with platinum highlights was a classic look in the 80s, the modern trend incorporates the use of bright colors like blues, pinks, and greens.

 Headband Hair